Softnet-Free/.github/profile/README.md

 ## Resources for developers and users

 1. **[The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)**.
-This guide explains how to use the Softnet management system for managing devices and clients utilizing the Softnet platform.
+This guide explains how to use the management tool called **Softnet MS** for managing devices and clients utilizing the Softnet platform.
 The guide is designed for both developers and users.

 2. **Softnet Endpoint Library (Java)**.
 This section provides resources related to the Softnet endpoint library used in developing embedded applications in Java.
     * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / This is a repo for the Softnet endpoint library written in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions;